-My original output goal for “The Season” was three to four new posts a month.
-But the last two months have been so hectic and at times, overwhelming, that I’ve had to set my own work aside to finish consulting and writing projects for others.
-I’ve even had to reschedule the release date of my new book, “Navigating the Corporate Maze: How to Find Financial Success and Create the Life You Want While Working for the Man.”
+It’s been a few weeks since my last post.
+It’s the longest I’ve gone without writing an update.
+It wasn’t intentional.
+But the last two months have been so hectic and at times, overwhelming that I’ve had to set my own work aside to finish consulting and writing projects for others.
+I’ve even had to reschedule the release date of my new book.

 How did I let it happen?
 I forgot one of the cardinal rules of personal productivity . . .

 It’s one of the most challenging parts of keeping the distractions at bay.
 Because a lot of distractions come disguised as requests for your time.

 My definition of a distraction is anything on which I choose to spend personal time or effort but has a priority determined by others.
 For example, a fellow blogger asks me to review a post and provide a few notes before it’s published.
 Or a fiction author asks me to do a chapter edit on a new book.
 Or a consultant wants a landing page punched up to improve the click-through rate.